dotnet/docs-maui/docs/user-interface/graphics/paint/gradient.md

 ms.date: 07/15/2021
 ---

-# .NET MAUI Graphics: Gradient paint
+# Paint gradients

 <!-- Sample link goes here -->

 The .NET Multi-platform App UI (.NET MAUI) graphics library includes a `GradientPaint` class that's derived from the `Paint` class, and is an abstract base class that describes a gradient, which is composed of gradient steps.
 A `GradientPaint` paints a graphical object with multiple colors that blend into each other along an axis.
 Classes that derive from `GradientPaint` describe different ways of interpreting gradients stops, and the .NET MAUI graphics library provides the following gradient paints:

 - `LinearGradientPaint`, which paints an object with a linear gradient.
-For more information, see [.NET MAUI Graphics: Linear gradients](lineargradient.md).
+For more information, see [Paint a linear gradient](lineargradient.md).
 - `RadialGradientPaint`, which paints an object with a radial gradient.
-For more information, see [.NET MAUI Graphics: Radial gradients](radialgradient.md).
+For more information, see [Paint a radial gradient](radialgradient.md).

 The `GradientPaint` class defines the `GradientStops` property, of type `GradientStop`, which represents the brush's gradient stops, each of which specifies a color and an offset along the gradient axis.